Robust Investment-Driven Insurance Pricing and Liquidity Management: Equilibrium Solution

 (2) For $M \in [\underline{M}, \overline{M}]$, it holds that $u(M) \geq 0$ and $u^{\prime}(M) \leq 0$.
 In other words, the market-to-book ratio of the insurance sector is assumed to be a decreasing function of aggregate capacity.

-(3) For the payout and recapitalization boundaries, we impose $0 \leq \underline{M} < \overline{M}$.
+(3) For the external financing and payout boundaries, we impose $0< \underline{M} < \overline{M}$.
 In addition, $m \geq 0$ is required, as it would be unrealistic to assume that either an individual insurer or the entire industry continues underwriting when liquid reserves are negative. \end{Assumption}

 This assumption would simplify the equilibrium analysis and ensure that the equilibrium possesses well-behaved properties.
 The monotonicity of $u(\cdot)$ is crucial for guaranteeing that the optimal policy takes a barrier-type form.
 Otherwise, the payout and recapitalization regions could become disconnected, leading to multiple thresholds and more complex strategic behavior.
+The strict positivity of the lower boundary is imposed at this stage and justified below, where we show that $\underline{M}=0$ is incompatible with the verification system.

 In the presence of model uncertainty, the insurer’s optimization problem \eqref{Robust Optimization Objective} becomes a robust control problem.
 Based on the dynamic programming principle, the insurer’s value function $v(m, M)$ is characterized by the following Hamilton-Jacobi-Bellman-Isaacs (HJBI) equation: